lilyof97/rUBot_mecanum_ws/Documentation/9_AirQualityControl.md

 ![](./Images/air_quality/widget_settings.PNG)

-**Extra step**: If we want to take it to the next level, we can also download the IoT Remote app into our phones so we can monitor data without the need of a pc.
+**Extra step**: If we want to take it to the next level, we can also download the **IoT Remote app** into our phones so we can monitor data without the need of a pc.
 The only thing needed is connection to a Wi-Fi network and to log in to the Arduino app with our Arduino account.
+From the mobile app we can only view the dashboards already created via the Arduino IoT Cloud, in other words, we can't create new dashboards or edit existing ones via the IoT Remote app.
+All configuration must be done via the Arduino IoT Cloud.
 Here's the dashboard view from the mobile app:

 ![](./Images/air_quality/movil.PNG)